 The Keane Fellowship is designed to identify the country’s most talented students aspiring to executive levels in local government.
 For more information on ICMA Executive Director Emeritus Mark Keane, please click here.

 As full-time students, Keane Fellows receive the knowledge, training, and necessary experience to become future city/county managers in local government.

-In both their first year and second year, Keane Fellows enjoy the prestige associated with working as a paid management intern for the Town of Marana, Sahuarita, or Oro Valley (earning 6 credit hours for internship, to apply towards MPA degree completion).
+In both their first year and second year, Keane Fellows enjoy the prestige associated with working as a paid management intern for the Towns of Marana and Oro Valley (earning 6 credit hours for internship, to apply towards MPA degree completion).

-Each student also receives a Teaching Assistantship with the School of Government and Public Policy for four fall/spring semesters (two years), the benefits of which include an annual stipend of approximately $15,000 and health insurance.
+Keane Fellows also receive a Graduate Teaching Assistantship with the School of Government and Public Policy for two years (fall/spring semesters only).
+A 0.5 FTE graduate assistantship covers base tuition and includes an annual stipend of approximately $20,000 and health insurance.

-Applicants to the Keane Fellowship program are accepted once every two years (even years only) for admission to begin each Fall.
-Admission is very competitive.
-The program will admit one student each year, based on an application process designed to identify the country’s most talented students aspiring to executive levels in local government.
+Applicants to the Keane Fellowship program are accepted once every two years (even years only) for admission to begin in the Fall semester.
+The program will admit one student based on a competitive application review process designed to identify the most talented individual aspiring to executive levels in local government.

 - Submit an application for admission via GradApp to the Master of Public Administration or Master of Public Policy program.
 Please be sure to review the admissions criteria prior to applying.

 - Submit an application to the Keane Fellowship.
 Please note it is strongly recommended to receive admission to the MPA or MPP program prior to applying for the Keane Fellowship.

 - All applicants must apply and receive admission to the Master of Public Administration or Master of Public Policy program.

 - Applications for both the MPA and MPP programs and the Keane Fellowship must be received by the posted deadlines.